 Day 4: Routeburn Track

 The Routeburn Track was a highlight of the trip for all three of us.
 This hike is one of New Zealands “Great Walks,” a series of wells-marked hikes that typically take several days and offer various accommodation options, including huts and campsites, along the way.
 We did the hike in two days and one night.
 While it was definitely physically challenging, it was well worth it.
-We loved this hike so much we’re working on a more detailed post about this experience – stay tuned!
+We loved this hike so much we dedicated an entire post to it: check it out here!

 Days 5-6: Queenstown